dvdlite/middledistance.net/src/site/notes/Yamaha receiver restoration.md

 I guess I should have waited until tomorrow (2023-04-06) to complete the restoration..
 The original inspection label on the back is dated April 6th, 1979, so tomorrow is it's 44th birthday!

 Now it's as good as new and sounds fantastic.
 Not just fantastic for a 44-year-old receiver, but fantastic overall.
-It's a beautiful and functional relic and it's built like a tank.
+It's a beautiful and functional relic and it's built like a tank with repairable circuitry.

 I have a small space where I use the receiver, so I paired it with a set of new Dayton Audio B652-AIR 6-1/2" 2-Way bookshelf speakers with AMT tweeters from Amazon and a used Polk PSW10 10" subwoofer from Facebook Marketplace.
 Both choices seem to be working really well for my near-field listening purposes and musical tastes.
 (The bookshelf speakers are at the corners of my desk and the subwoofer underneath in maybe a 12'x12' office.)